aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/bookmarksoutlinelevelcollection/_index.md

 ## BookmarksOutlineLevelCollection class

 A collection of individual bookmarks outline level.
+To learn more, visit the [Working with Bookmarks](https://docs.aspose.com/words/net/working-with-bookmarks/) documentation article.

 Key is a case-insensitive string bookmark name.
 Value is a int bookmark outline level.